-For tone frequencies $f_t$ below about 163 Hz, the lower band edge of the lower critical band, $f{1,L}$ , becomes lower than 20 Hz, the accepted lower limit of human hearing.
-In such cases, the band used for the determination of $W_L$ shall extend from 20 Hz up to $f{2,L}$ .
-The width of this lower band $\Delta f_L$ , will now be less than the width of the true critical band, and the determination of the prominence ratio shall take this into account (see D8.5).
-Figure D.5 presents the bandwidths of the lower and upper bands as a function of tonal frequency $f_t$ .
+For tone frequencies below 171.4 Hz, the lower band-edge frequency for the lower critical band would compute to less than 20 Hz, the accepted lower limit of human hearing.
+For such cases, the lower band-edge frequency shall be set equal to 20 Hz (so that the band used for the determination of $X_L$ extends from 20 Hz up to $f{2,L}$ ).
+The width of this lower band, $\Delta f_L$ , will now be less than the width of the true critical band, and the determination of the prominence ratio takes this into account (see D.8.5).